makersacademy/chitter-challenge/README.md

 ![signing-in](public/images/signing-in.gif)

 If you're new to Chitter, you'll need to sign up to start peeping.
-You're password will be stored safely.
+Your password will be stored safely.

 ![sign-up-and-peep](public/images/sign-up-and-peep.gif)